 Along with model resolution, SEAP’s ARP Assistance Team provides technical assistance to smaller cities and counties seeking resources and guidance on spending ARP funds.

 The team’s latest resource, From One City to Another, highlights several Southern cities and their best practices toward community engagement and spending plans.
-The team cites New Orleans as one of the good examples for creating the Stimulus Command Task Force, which aims to leverage a wide range of federal funds to advance an ambitious program for renewing the city’s infrastructure.
+The team cites New Orleans as a good example for creating the Stimulus Command Task Force, which aims to leverage a wide range of federal funds to advance an ambitious program for renewing the city’s infrastructure.
 Other notable city examples include:

 - City leaders in Durham, North Carolina created six internal committees, each assigned to a specific funding area to research.
 The city also held two listening sessions to gather community feedback.